LAAC-LSCP/ChildProject/docs/source/reuse.rst

 .. note::

-   If you are still having permission issues, consider using python virtual environments or conda (see `DataLad's handbook <http://handbook.datalad.org/en/latest/intro/installation.html#install>`__).
+   If you are having permission issues, consider using python virtual environments or conda (see `DataLad's handbook <http://handbook.datalad.org/en/latest/intro/installation.html#install>`__).
    Otherwise, refer to your system administrator.